limichange/log-log-log/docs/Jest/jest-ci-config.md

-# The-Ideal-Number-Of-Workers-In-Jest
+# The Ideal Number Of Workers In Jest

 Use `--runInBand` when running `jest` in CI and use `--maxWorkers=3` on your laptop.

-# Notes and conclusions
+## Notes and conclusions

 Doing `--runInBand` is the same as `--maxWorker=1` apparently.